newrelic/nr1-cloud-optimize/README.md

 | LAMBDA

 ### Contributing and improving
 We are open to all suggestions that will help to improve the analysis, suggestions, services and any other capability you can think off.
+Please raise an issue with as much detail as possible.

 ### Screenshots